Sheriff's Office identifies body pulled from Charlotte Harbor

 • Teresa Lynn Ekleberry, 48, 400 block of Briarwood Road, Venice.
 Charge: violation of probation (original charge: taking an officer’s firearm).
 Bond: none.

-• Skye Elizabeth Grissinger, 26, 100 block of South McCall Road, Englewood.
+• Skye Elizabeth Grissinger, 26, 100 block of S. McCall Road, Englewood.
 Charges: driving while license suspended, second offense; possession or use of drug paraphernalia and resisting an officer without violence.
 Bond: $1,500.

-• Dallas Joe Powell Jr., 44, 12300 block of South Suarez Street, North Port.
+• Dallas Joe Powell Jr., 44, 12300 block of S. Suarez St, North Port.
 Charges: two counts of violation of probation.
 Bond: none.

 • John Carl Rice, 39, 1200 block of Yacht Club Drive, Venice.
 Charges: domestic battery.
 Bond: none.